patrickdappollonio/kubectl-slice/README.md

 ## Windows `CRLF`

-`kubectl-split` does not support Windows line breaks with `CRLF` -- also known as `\r\n`.
+`kubectl-slice` does not support Windows line breaks with `CRLF` -- also known as `\r\n`.
 Consider using Unix line breaks `\n`.

 ## String conversion

-Since `kubectl-split` is built in Go, there's only a handful of primitives that can be read from the YAML manifest.
+Since `kubectl-slice` is built in Go, there's only a handful of primitives that can be read from the YAML manifest.
 All of these have been hand-picked to be stringified automatically -- in fact, multiple template functions will accept them, and yes, that means you can `lowercase` a number 😅

 The decision is intentional and it's due to the fact that's impossible to map any potential Kubernetes resource, given the fact that you can teach Kubernetes new objects using Custom Resource Definitions.
 Because of that, resources are read as untyped and converted to strings when possible.